dustinpfister/hexo_sitesource/source/_posts/backbone-model-constructor.md

 layout: post
 categories: backbone
 id: 82
-updated: 2017-11-2 14:8:56
+updated: 2017-11-2 14:12:45
-version: 1.0
+version: 1.1
 ---

-Generally it is not need to make a custom constructor method for a backbone Model
+Generally it is not need to make a custom [constructor method](http://backbonejs.org/#Model-constructor) for a backbone Model.
+However if for some reason it is needed doing so is as simple as just adding one to the object that is passed to Backbone Model.extend, when making the Model.
 <!-- more -->

 ## Making a custom constructor method for the model

-Most of the time just having a defaults object will work just fine, but I do now and then need to define my own constructor method.
-Doing so just involves writing over the default constructor that is put in place.
+So to do this just add a constructor method to the model like this:

 ```js
 var Item = Backbone.Model.extend(